kylekasprzyk/Frontend-Mentor-interactive-rating-component/README.md

 ## What I learned

-I created a waving animation for the card component on page load.
+I added a waving animation for the card component on page load.

 ```css
 .card {